camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 - If execution memory is full – spill to disk
 - If storage memory is full – evict LRU blocks
 - It is better to evict storage, not execution
-- If your app relies on caching, tune `spark.memory.storageFraction`
+- If your app relies on caching, tune `spark.memory.storageFraction` and `spark.executor.memory`

 ```
 spark.executor.memory = 1g
 Amount of memory to use per executor process

 spark.memory.fraction = 0.6
 Fraction of heap space used for execution and storage

 spark.memory.storageFraction = 0.5
 Amount of storage memory immune to eviction
 ```